Ray structures on Teichm\"uller Space: Convergence to Teichmuller disks

-{The horocycle flow acts in the standard way on $\R^2$ once we define charts from the Riemann surface to $\R^2$ by using natural coordinates.} Let be the half Teichm\"uller disk which is the union of the horocyclic translates of $\TR_{X,\Phi}$.
+The horocycle flow acts in the standard way on $\R^2$ once we define charts from the Riemann surface to $\R^2$ by using natural coordinates.
+Given a Riemann surface $X$ and a holomorphic quadratic differential $\Phi$ on $X$, we choose local coordinates $z=x+iy$ so that $\Phi=dz^2$.
+With this coordinate, the Teichm\"uller ray $\TR_{X,\Phi}$ may be interpreted as a family of Riemann surfaces underlying the quadratic differentials $\Phi_s:=(s^{1/2}dx+s^{-1/2}dy)^2$.
+For $a\in\R$, we denote by $h_a(\TR_{X,\Phi})$ the family of Riemann surfaces underlying $h_a(\Phi_s)$ for $s\geq1$.
+Let be the Teichm\"uller horodisk, which is the union of the horocyclic translates of $\TR_{X,\Phi}$.